Many people who practice yoga favor the Sattvic diet given its roots in Ayurveda, a medicinal system that originated in India over 5,000 years ago (

 - Sattvic spices and herbs: coriander, basil, nutmeg, cumin, fenugreek, turmeric, ginger, etc.

-The above foods should make up the majority of your intake when following the Sattvic diet.
+The above foods should make up most of your intake when following the Sattvic diet.
 Keep in mind that there are stricter and looser variations of the diet.

 The Sattvic diet discourages the consumption of foods that are considered rajasic or tamasic.